Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

 \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \emph{Partition constraints.} Given a partition of the candidate sensor locations, \atedit{the feasible sets correspond to subsets that satisfy a cardinality constraint on each part of the partition.} \atdelete{the partition constraints introduces a \emph{set} of cardinality constraints; one for each part of the partition.} The union of feasible sets here corresponds to relaxing the cardinality constraints \atedit{separately for each part}.
 This results in a stronger guarantee than relaxing the constraint globally as would be the case in the single cardinality constraint case. \item \emph{Gammoid.} Given a directed graph and a subset of nodes $T$, the feasible sets correspond to subsets $S$ that can reach $T$ via disjoint paths in the graph.
 Gammoids appear in flow based models, for example in reliable routing.
 The union of feasible sets now corresponds to sets $S$ that can reach $T$ via paths such that each vertex appears in few paths. \end{enumerate}

 We consider both offline and online versions of the problem, where the data is either known a-priori or is revealed over time, respectively.
-We give a simple and efficient greedy-like algorithm for the offline version of the problem.
-The analysis relies on new insights on the performance of the classical greedy algorithm for submodular maximization, when extended to produce a solution comprising of a union of multiple feasible sets.
-For the online case, we introduce new technical ingredients that might be broadly applicable in online robust optimization.\atcomment{there is a comment about the offline result but not the online} Our work significantly expands on previous works on robust submodular optimization that focused on a single cardinality constraint~\citep{krause2008robust}.
+For the offline version of the problem, we provide a general procedure that iteratively utilizes any standard algorithm for submodular maximization to produce a solution which is a union of multiple feasible sets.
+The analysis relies on known insights about the performance of the classical greedy algorithm when is used for cardinality constraint.
+For the online case, we introduce new technical ingredients that might be broadly applicable in online robust optimization.
+Our work significantly expands on previous works on robust submodular optimization that focused on a single cardinality constraint~\citep{krause2008robust}.
+Moreover, our work substantially differ from its proceeding version \citep{torrico_etal19}, because: (1) we provide a general and flexible framework to design an offline bi-criteria algorithm; (2) we give significant implementation improvements and support our theoretical results via an exhaustive computational study on two real-world applications.

-\atcomment{There are different formats of citations in the paper: some are cite and some are citep, not sure what it is the correct one for NIPS}